kazurayam/UsingMaterialsInKatalonStudio/README.md

 This project was developed using Katalon Studio 5.7.0.

 I have developed another project on GitHub named ['Materials'](https://github.com/kazurayam/Materials).
 The project is developed in Groovy language, provides a jar file.
-The jar file Materials-x.x.jar is supposed to be imported into Katalon Studio projects as one of the [External library](https://docs.katalon.com/display/KD/External+Libraries).
+You can download Materials-x.x.x.jar file from the [Release](https://github.com/kazurayam/Materials/releases) page.
+The jar is supposed to be imported into Katalon Studio projects as [External library](https://docs.katalon.com/display/KD/External+Libraries).

 In this 'UsingMaterialsInKatalonStudio' project, I will show you, step by step, how to write test scripts in Katalon Studio making use of the  ['Materials'](https://github.com/kazurayam/Materials) library.